An Alaskan's Destination: the Sheldon Mountain House

 Sat May 20 2017

 Located on a rocky precipice surrounded by glacier, the Sheldon Mountain House was built in 1966 by renowned pilot, Don Sheldon.
-According to the Sheldon family, Don Sheldon flew up the materials strapped to the underside of the wings of his [name aircraft] from the nearby town of Talkeetna.
+He flew up the materials strapped to the underside of the wings of his Cessna 180 and Super Cub from the nearby town of Talkeetna.
 It is a round wood structure with a nearly 360-degree view of the Sheldon Amphitheater, a collection of peaks and various arms of the Ruth Glacier, just below the South Buttress and south peak of Mt.
 Denali, the namesake of Denali National Park & Preserve.

 To get to the mountain house, you need to first make a reservation directly through the Sheldon family on the hut website, and depending on when you want to plan your trip, as early as a year in advance.
 The cost of the house varies depending on the size of the party, but it averages $225-250 per night per couple.
 Once you have your dates confirmed, you need to reserve an air charter with K-2 Aviation located in Talkeetna.
 The reservation regardless of the size of your party is $100, with the full fair running $550 per person round trip.